 - Archer JS, Archer DF.
 Oral contraceptive efficacy and antibiotic interaction: a myth debunked.
 J Am Acad Dermatol.
 2002;46:917.

 - Barditch-Crovo P, Trapnell CB, Ette E, et al. The effects of rifampin and rifabutin on the pharmacokinetics and pharmacodynamics of a combination oral contraceptive.
 Clin Pharmacol Ther.
 1999;65:428.

 - Weaver K, Glasier A. Interaction between broad-spectrum antibiotics and the combined oral contraceptive pill.
 A literature review.
 Contraception.
 1999;59:71.

 - Martin K, Barbieri R, Crowley W, Martin K. Up to Date.
-Overview of the use of combination oral contraceptives.
+Combined estrogen-progestin oral contraceptives: Patient selection, counseling, and use.
 Drug Interactions.
-Accessed August 2, 2018 at https://www.uptodate.com/contents/overview-of-the-use-of-combination-oral-contraceptives
+Accessed August 18, 2020 at https://www.uptodate.com/contents/overview-of-the-use-of-combination-oral-contraceptives